ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.4 Setting the box to boot from USB/TF/SD

+Based on the situation of your own device, there are two methods to use: initial installation and reinstallation of the Armbian system.

+#### 12.4.1 Initial Installation of Armbian System

 - Insert the USB/TF/SD with the installed system into the box.
 - Enable developer mode: Settings → About device → Version number (e.g., X96max plus...), rapidly click the left mouse button 5 times on the version number, until the system shows the prompt `You are now a developer`.
 - Enable USB debugging: System → Advanced options → Developer options (set `USB debugging` to enabled).
 Enable `ADB` debugging.
 - Install ADB tool: Download [adb](https://github.com/ophub/kernel/releases/tag/tools) and extract it, copy the three files `adb.exe`, `AdbWinApi.dll`, `AdbWinUsbApi.dll` to the `system32` and `syswow64` folders under `c://windows/`, then open the `cmd` command panel, use the `adb --version` command, if it shows, it means it can be used.
 - Enter `cmd` command mode.
 Enter the `adb connect 192.168.1.137` command (modify the IP according to your box, you can check it in the router device that the box is connected to), if the connection is successful, it will display `connected to 192.168.1.137:5555`
 - Enter the `adb shell reboot update` command, the box will reboot and boot from your inserted USB/TF/SD, you can enter the system by accessing the system's IP address from the browser, or via SSH.

+#### 12.4.2 Reinstallation of Armbian System

+- In normal situations, you can directly insert the USB flash drive with Armbian installed and boot from it.
+USB booting takes priority over eMMC.
+- In some cases, the device may not boot from the USB flash drive.
+In such cases, you can rename the `boot.scr` file in the `/boot` directory of the Armbian system on the eMMC.
+For example, you can rename it to `boot.scr.bak`.
+After that, you can insert the USB flash drive and boot from it.
+This way, you will be able to boot from the USB flash drive.

 ### 12.5 Disable Infrared Receiver